sebastianlujan/cofhe-scaffold-eth/README.md

 # EVVM - Encrypted Virtual Virtual Machine

-A privacy-preserving payment system built with Fully Homomorphic Encryption (FHE) using Zama's FHEVM on Ethereum.

 ## Overview

-EVVM (Encrypted Virtual Virtual Machine) is a virtual blockchain layer that enables private payments with encrypted balances.
+EVVM (Encrypted Virtual Virtual Machine) is a virtual layer that enables private payments with encrypted balances.
 It provides:

 - **Private Balances**: Account balances are encrypted using FHE - no one can see how much you have
 - **Private Transfers**: Transfer amounts are encrypted - observers only see that a transfer occurred